Rerandomization with Diminishing Covariate Imbalance and Diverging Number of Covariates: Finite-sample Diagnoses and Simulation Studies

 \subsection{Finite-sample diagnoses for rerandomization}

-Our theoretical results are mostly concerned with the asymptotic properties of rerandomization design.
+Our theoretical results are mostly concerned with the asymptotic properties of rerandomization designs.
 In this section, we further provide some additional tools for the diagnosis of rerandomization in finite samples.
-Our diagnosis is based on the bias and mean squared error of the difference-in-means estimator $\hat{\tau}$ for estimating the average treatment effect $\tau$. \citet{KKSSA20} and \citet{NS20} also considered the mean squared error of $\hat{\tau}$ under rerandomization, but they focused mainly on the case with equal treatment group sizes (i.e., $r_1 = r_0 = 1/2$).
+Our diagnosis is based on the bias and mean squared error (MSE) of the difference-in-means estimator $\hat{\tau}$ for estimating the average treatment effect $\tau$. \citet{KKSSA20} and \citet{NS20} also considered the MSE of $\hat{\tau}$ under rerandomization, but they focused mainly on the case with equal treatment group sizes (i.e., $r_1 = r_0 = 1/2$).
 In the following, we consider a general design $\mathcal{D}$ that randomly assigns $r_1$ proportion of units to treatment and the remaining $r_0$ proportion to control.
 For descriptive convenience, we introduce $\E_{\mathcal{D}}(\cdot)$ and $\var_{\mathcal{D}}(\cdot)$ to denote the mean and variance under the design $\mathcal{D}$.
-The bias and mean squared error of the difference-in-means estimator $\hat{\tau}$ under the design $\mathcal{D}$ can then be written as $\E_{\mathcal{D}}(\hat{\tau} - \tau)$ and $\E_{\mathcal{D}}\{(\hat{\tau} - \tau)^2\}$.
+The bias and MSE of the difference-in-means estimator $\hat{\tau}$ under the design $\mathcal{D}$ can then be written as $\E_{\mathcal{D}}(\hat{\tau} - \tau)$ and $\E_{\mathcal{D}}\{(\hat{\tau} - \tau)^2\}$.